 The Australian Institute of Art History engages in a number of Partnerships both collaborative and philanthropic.
 See here for a full list of our partnersView

-- Jayne Anderson, Christopher R. Marshall and Andrew Yip (eds.,).
+- Anderson, Jaynie; Marshall, Christopher and Yip, Andrew (eds.,).
 The Legacies of Bernard Smith: Essays on Australian Art, History and Cultural Politics.
 Sydney: Power Publications, 2016.
 Available from the Power Publications website

-- John Poynter and Benjamin Thomas.
+- Poynter, John and Thomas, Benjamin.
 Miegunyah: The Bequests of Russell and Mab Grimwade.
 Carlton: Miegunyah Press, 2015.
 Available from the Melbourne University Publishing website

-- Kerrianne Stone and Dr Gerard Vaughan AM (eds.,) The Piranesi Effect.
+- Stone, Kerrianne and Vaughan, Gerard (eds.,).
+The Piranesi Effect.
 Sydney: NewSouth Publishing, 2015.
 Available from the NewSouth Books website